Edge Transport servers

 In Exchange Server, antispam features provide services to block unsolicited commercial email (spam) at the network perimeter.

 Spammers use a variety of techniques to send spam into your organization.
 Edge Transport servers help prevent users from ever receiving spam by providing a collection of agents that work together to provide different layers of spam filtering and protection.
 Establishing tarpitting intervals on connectors makes email harvesting attempts ineffective.

-Edge Transport rules are used to control the flow of messages sent to or received from the Internet.
-Edge Transport rules are configured on each Edge Transport server to help protect corporate network resources and data by applying an action to messages meeting specified conditions.
-Edge Transport rule conditions are based on data, such as specific words or text patterns in the message subject, body, header, or from address; the spam confidence level (SCL); or the attachment type.
+Mail flow rules on Edge Transport servers are used to control the flow of messages sent to or received from the internet.
+Mail flow rules are configured on each Edge Transport server to help protect corporate network resources and data by applying an action to messages meeting specified conditions.
+Mail flow rule conditions are based on data, such as specific words or text patterns in the message subject, body, header, or from address; the spam confidence level (SCL); or the attachment type.
 Actions determine how the message is processed when a specified condition is true.
 Possible actions include quarantining a message, dropping or rejecting a message, appending additional recipients, or logging an event.
 Optional exceptions exempt particular messages from having an action applied.

 Address rewriting presents a consistent email address appearance to external recipients.
 You configure address rewriting on Edge Transport servers to modify the SMTP addresses on inbound and outbound messages.
 Address rewriting is especially useful for newly merged organizations that want to present a consistent email address appearance.